-Our little one, Alex (aka Alexander, aka Jacob, aka Sooshi) is obsessed with names.
+Our 5-year-old Alex (aka Alexander, aka Jacob, aka Sooshi) is obsessed with names.

 “Eema, do you like the name Freddy?”